Politics, Philosophy and Economics BSc

 -

 Students will prepare, organise, conduct, and report original research using policy analysis or programme evaluation on a topic of their choosing.
 Students will either be expected to collect original material to investigate the topic, or to perform secondary analysis on information drawn from existing sources.
-The finished product is presented in the style and length of a long journal article (and similar to that of a UK government Command Paper in many ways).
 It represents the culmination of learning and skills development within the interdisciplinary PPE course and demonstrates a student's ability to select a suitable topic, find and evaluate the relevant and available evidence, and recommend a course of action.

 40 credits